China

 2008 Pinto's Pointers – Technologies & Markets

 In the broad automation markets, there are pockets of technology and market growth that deserve special review.
-Here are some Pointo's Pointers regarding the top automation technology and market trends that will gain traction in 2008.
+Here are some Pinto's Pointers regarding the top automation technology and market trends that will gain traction in 2008.
 Success will come to the companies that understand how to combine and coordinate new technology, new thinking and the deployment of effective solutions for customers in global markets.

 Published by Automation.com - January 2008.